 "Art is a wonderful way to express who we really are, and what we desire to be.
 Thank you very much.
 What an honor to be selected."

-Growing up in Philadelphia, Tyner's neighbors were jazz musicians Richie and Bud Powell, who were very influential to his piano playing.
+Growing up in Philadelphia, Tyner's neighbors were jazz musicians Richie and Bud Powell, who influenced his piano playing.
 Studying music at the West Philadelphia Music School and later at the Granoff School of Music, Tyner began playing gigs in his teens, and first met Coltrane while performing at a local club called the Red Rooster at age 17.
 His first important professional gig was with the Benny Golson–Art Farmer band Jazztet in 1959, with which he made his recording debut.

 Soon he began working with Coltrane, a relationship that produced some of the most influential music in jazz.
-From 1960-65, Tyner played a major role in the success of the Coltrane quartet (which included Elvin Jones on drums and Jimmy Garrison on bass), using richly textured harmonies as rhythmic devices against Coltrane's "sheets of sound" saxophone playing.
+From 1960 to 1965, Tyner played a major role in the success of the Coltrane quartet (which included Elvin Jones on drums and Jimmy Garrison on bass), using richly textured harmonies as rhythmic devices against Coltrane's "sheets of sound" saxophone playing.

 After leaving the quartet, Tyner demonstrated his tremendous melodic and rhythmic flair for composition on such albums as The Real McCoy, which featured "Passion Dance," "Contemplation," and "Blues on the Corner," and Sahara, which featured "Ebony Queen" and the title track.
 Tyner has continued to experiment with his sound, pushing rhythms and tonalities to the limit, his fluttering right hand creating a cascade of notes.
-In particular, he has explored the trio form, recording with a series of different bassists and drummers, such as Ron Carter, Art Davis, Stanley Clarke, Elvin Jones, Tony Williams, and Al Foster.
-In the 1980s, he recorded with a singer for the first time, Phylis Hyman.
+In particular, he has explored the trio form, recording with a series of different bassists and drummers, such as Ron Carter, Stanley Clarke, Art Davis, Al Foster, Elvin Jones, and Tony Williams.
+In the 1980s, he recorded with a singer for the first time, Phyllis Hyman.

 In the 1990s, he led a big band in new arrangements of previously recorded songs, used Latin American rhythms and forms, and revealed the romantic side of his playing with a surprising album of Burt Bacharach songs.
-While experimenting with his sound, Tyner has eschewed the use of electric pianos, preferring the warm sound of an acoustic piano, and earned five Grammy Awards for his recordings.
-A dynamic performer in live settings, Tyner has continued to tour steadily.
+While experimenting with his sound, Tyner eschewed the use of electric pianos, preferring the warm sound of an acoustic piano, and earned five Grammy Awards for his recordings.

 The Real McCoy, Blue Note, 1967